Feb. 23: Wick is guaranteed $880K in the form of a $780K salary and a $100K buyout on an $800K club option for 2027, per Jon Becker of RosterResource.

-The Giants have signed right-hander Rowan Wick to a one-year major league deal, the team announced.
+Feb.
+13: The Giants have signed right-hander Rowan Wick to a one-year major league deal, the team announced.
 The agreement includes a club option for 2027.
 Wick is recovering from Tommy John surgery and is not expected to pitch this season.
-The team has not announced a corresponding move.
+Jason Foley has been placed on the 60-day injured list in a corresponding move, according to the MLB.com transaction log.

 The 33-year-old Wick returns stateside after spending the past two seasons with the Yokohama DeNA BayStars of Japan’s Nippon Professional Baseball.
 He was excellent out of the bullpen during his time in NPB, recording a 1.75 ERA across 87 2/3 innings.
 Wick secured five saves last season with the BayStars.
 He’ll look to impact the San Francisco bullpen next year as he continues to rehab from TJ.